Harhoy/nn_mini/README.md

   print("... training model ...")

   #The model is trained on data and labels from the loader
-  #There is no batch training, and there are five epochs.
+  #There is no batch training, and there are five epochs
   #The last argument "True" indicates that a plot of the loss function is given at the end.
   network.train(data, labels, 5, True)